-For the years 2016-2018, ENISA will continue its policy of aiming to maximize the human resources force in operations, in order to be able to fulfil all of its new tasks.
+For the years 2015-2017, ENISA will continue its policy of aiming at redeploying as much of its human resources as possible to operations, in order to be able to fulfil all of its new tasks over a maximum two years horizon.
 In the specific context of the Agency's planned staff population growth for these years, the 5% staff cuts are not expected to have a visible impact on staffing but will instead slow its rate of increase over this period.

-As mentioned above in this document from 1 January 2015 the Agency has available the total of 48 Temporary Agents (TAs), 24 Contract Agents (CAs) and 3 Seconded National Experts (SNEs).
+As mentioned above in this document from 1 January 2015 the Agency has available the total of 51 Temporary Agents (TAs), 24 Contract Agents (CAs) and 3 Seconded National Experts (SNEs).